luoyumei1-a/mmSpyVR/README.md

-# mmSpyVR: Intercepting VR User's Activity from mmWave Signals Through Walls
+# mmSpyVR: Exploiting mmWave Radar for Penetrating Obstacles to Uncover Privacy Vulnerability of Virtual Reality

-This is Pytorch implementation of our paper "mmSpyVR: Intercepting VR User's Activity from mmWave Signals Through Walls".
+This is Pytorch implementation of our paper "mmSpyVR: Exploiting mmWave Radar for Penetrating Obstacles to Uncover Privacy Vulnerability of Virtual Reality".
 ## Datasets

 | Data Type | Google Links | Baidu Links                                                 |